GiacomoBeretta/RayTracer/README.md

 #### `--maxdepth`

-Maximum recursion depth for each ray, i.e. the maximum number of reflections a ray can be subjected to, before returning the backgroun color.
+Maximum recursion depth for each ray, i.e. the maximum number of reflections a ray can be subjected to, before returning the background color.

 Used only when the selected algorithm is `pathtracer`.